AY2425S2-CS2103-F08-2/tp/docs/UserGuide.md

 *   At least one of the optional fields must be provided.
 *   Existing values will be updated to the input values.
 *   When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
 *   You can remove all the person's tags by typing `t/` without specifying any tags after it.
+*   The edit will be rejected if it would result in:
+    * The edited person having the same name as another existing person
+    * The edited person having the same policy number as another existing person

 Examples: